stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 **Task**

-- [ ] Start a debug session to inspect what your tests are doing so far
+- [ ] Start a debug session to inspect what your login test is doing so far
 - [ ] Generate and inspect traces for your generated test run

 -----